SS Ganges (1906)

 SS Ganges was a 3,475-ton steamship, built for the Nourse Line by Charles Connell and Company of Glasgow and launched on 9 March 1906.
-She made seven trips carrying Indian indentured labourers from Calcutta and Madras to Fiji, ten trips to Trinidad and also trips to Surinam.
+She made seven trips carrying Indian indentured labourers from Calcutta and Madras to Fiji, ten trips to Trinidad and Tobago and also trips to Surinam and British Guiana.

 Namesakes

 SS Ganges was the third Nourse Line ship to be named Ganges.
 The first Ganges was built in 1861 and wrecked in 1881.
 The second Ganges was built in 1885 and sold to Norway in 1904.

 Voyages

 Having been in operation during the last years of the Indian indenture system, Ganges was the last ship to carry Indian indentured labourers to Trinidad and to British Guiana, docking in Georgetown on 18 April 1917.

 First World War

 Between 7 and 31 August 1914 Ganges was requisitioned for use as a Royal Navy collier; and from September of the same year to the following January became an Indian Expeditionary Force transport.
 For periods of 1916 and 1917 she was requisitioned to transport various bulk cargoes including coal, sugar and wheat.
 From 6 January 1918 until 19 April 1919 she came under the Liner Requisition Scheme.